ogata-lab/eipl-docs/en/docs/model/test.md

 The following program is a partial excerpt of the inference and PCA process.
 First, input test data into the model and store the internal state `state` of the RNN at each time as a list.
 In the case of [LSTM](https://pytorch.org/docs/stable/generated/torch.nn.LSTM.html), `hidden state` and `cell state` are returned as `state`.
-Here we use `state` for visualization and analysis.
+Here we use `hidden state` for visualization and analysis.
-Next, we transform the shape of `state`, from [number of data, time series length, number of dimensions of state] to [number of data x time series length, number of dimensions of state] in order to compare the internal state at each object position.
+Next, we transform the shape of state, from [number of data, time series length, number of dimensions of state] to [number of data x time series length, number of dimensions of state] in order to compare the internal state at each object position.
-Finally, the high-dimensional `state` is compressed into low-dimensional information (3 dimensions) by applying PCA as shown in line 12.
+Finally, the high-dimensional state is compressed into low-dimensional information (3 dimensions) by applying PCA as shown in line 12.
 By restoring the compressed principal component `pca_val` to its original shape [number of data, time series length, 3 dim], we can visualize the relationship between object position and internal state by coloring each object position and plotting it in 3D space.